jchens/cs194a/3_RestaurantFinder/README.md

 * [x] Ability to query the Yelp API to get results from a search query
 * [x] The search results are displayed in a RecyclerView

-The following **extensions** are implemented:
+The following **extension** is implemented:

-* [ ] User sees a descriptive error message if internet is not available
-* [ ] List anything else that you did to improve the app functionality or design!
+* [x] Add a search component in the action bar so the user can query for another item instead of the one hardcoded in the app

 ## Video Walkthrough